-Students entering a thesis-based program beginning in January, May or September of each year are eligible to be considered.
+Students entering a thesis-based program beginning in September of each year are eligible to be considered.
 Entering GPA, letters of reference and the statement of intent provided as part of an individual's application along with a program recommendation will be used to select the recipients.
-No application is required.
+This scholarship is awarded in September.
+Students entering at any of the three semesters are considered and no application is required.